Mojito Extra

 Common Mistake

-A common mistake is over-muddling the mint, which can lead to a bitter taste instead of the desired fresh mint flavor.
+A common mistake is over-muddling the mint, which can release bitter flavors instead of the desired fresh mint essence.

 Frequently Asked Questions